cjdoris/pAdicGaloisGroup/README.md

 - `Reverse [SUBGROUP_PRIORITY]`: The reverse of its parameter.
 - `EXPRESSION`: Sort by this expression in the variables `Index`, `OrbitIndex`, `Diversity`, `Information`.

+### `SUBGROUP_DEDUPE`

+Controls how to dedupe subgroups up to conjugacy in some larger group.

+- `BOOL`: When `False`, no deduping is performed. `True` is equivalent to the current favoured algorithm, currently `Tree`.
+- `Pairwise`: Performs pairwise comparisons using `IsConjugate`.
+Equivalent to `ClassFunction[0]`.
+- `ClassFunction [Num:INTEGER]`: Uses a conjugacy-class function to generate a hash for each group so that only groups with the same hash need to be considered.
+The `Num` selects which function to use, currently one of:
+  - 0: Everything hashes to the same value.
+  - 1: Counts the number of elements in each conjugacy class of the overgroup.
+  - 2: The `GroupName` of the group.
+  - 3: The `TransitiveGroupIdentification` of each orbit of the group.
+  - 4: The size of the intersection of the group with each normal subgroup of the overgroup up to some index (currently 2).
+- `Tree [Statistic:STATISTIC, Tranche:SUBGROUP_TRANCHE]`: Dynamically produces a decision tree to distinguish between groups, the hash being where in the tree the group lies.
+Each node of the decision tree compares groups by the statistic of their image under the coset action of a group from the tranche algorithm.
+The default statistic is `Tup[Order,FactorDegrees]` and the default tranche is `OrbitIndex[If:and[mle[idx,p^3],mle[ridx,p]]]` where `p` is the product of primes dividing the order of the overgroup.

+### `SUBGROUP_TAKE`

+Controls how some tranches generate their groups.

+- `All`: Generates all subgroups.
+- `Random[Limit:INTEGER, NewTries:INTEGER, RandomTries:INTEGER]`: At most `Limit` randomly-generated subgroups.
+It tries `RandomTries` times to randomly generate a group.
+It tries this `NewTries` times to find one we haven't seen before.

 ### `EXPRESSION`

 An expression with free variables.

 - `<free variable>`: A free variable.
 The possibilities depend on context.
 - `<integer>`: A constant.
+- `p`: The prime.
 - `eq|ne|le|lt|ge|gt [EXPRESSION, EXPRESSION]`: Equality and comparisons.
 - `mle|mlt|mge|mgt`: Multiplicative comparisons, e.g. `mle[x,y]` iff `x` divides `y` (note that everything divides 0, so it is the multiplicative infinity)
+- `val[p:EXPRESSION,x:EXPRESSION]`, `val[x:EXPRESSION]`: The `p`-adic valuation of `x`.
 - `and|or [EXPRESSION, ...]`: True if all or any of the parameters are true.
 - `not [EXPRESSION]`: True if its argument is false.
 - `- [EXPRESSION]`: Negation.
 - `- [EXPRESSION, EXPRESSION]`: Subtraction.
 - `+ [EXPRESSION, ...]`: Sum.
 - `* [EXPRESSION, ...]`: Product.
+- `^ [EXPRESSION, EXPRESSION]`: Power.

 ### `BOOL`